Parallel-NetCDF/E3SM-IO/INSTALL.md

   + `datasets/f_case_866x72_16p.nc` for F case
   + `datasets/g_case_cmpaso_16p.nc` for G case
   + `datasets/i_case_f19_g16_16p.nc` for I case
-* A median-size decomposition file is also availble that are produced from a 512-process run.
+* A median-size decomposition file is also available that are produced from a 512-process run.
   + `datasets/f_case_48602x72_512p.nc` for F case
 * Three large decomposition files are available upon request.